cgloeckner/pyvtt/README.md

 # Debugging
 `update_cycles` (`default: 30`) can be adjusted in the browser client (e.g. via developer tools CTRL+SHIFT+I).

+# Cleanup
+To cleanup the database from expired records, stop the VTT, run `cleanup.py` and restart the VTT then.

 # Known bugs
 (may not be up to date)